top of page

 ADMINISTRATIVE STAFF:

-Faye Highsmith – Church Clerk / Financial Secretary
+Faye Highsmith - Church Clerk & Finance/ Budget

 MISSIONARY MINISTRY – Joan Carver, Coordinator

-FIRST BETHEL GOSPEL CHOIR – Billie Champ-Lopes, Director
+FIRST BETHEL GOSPEL CHOIR – Billie Champ-Lopes, Minister of Music

 GREETERS of VISTORS – Synthia Howell, Coordinator